SketchedDoughnut/lynxy/README.md

 # IMPORTANT: THIS REPOSITORY IS CURRENTLY GOING UNDER RENOVATIONS.
 THIS INCLUDES SOURCE CODE AND INCLUDED DOCUMENTATION.
 SORRY!
+Yes I realize I could have made a branch and avoided this issue, but its too late for that.
+I'm sorry :c

 <!-- title -->